Dhaarun-Abhimanyu/Summer_Intern_Prep/README.md

 - **Interview Preparation:** Access a wide range of interview questions, tips, and mock interview resources to sharpen your interview skills.
 - **Application Guidance:** Learn best practices for researching internship opportunities, crafting cover letters, and submitting standout applications.
 - **Networking Tips:** Discover strategies for building professional networks and leveraging them to uncover internship opportunities.
+- **Hackathon Preparation** Learn the vairous stacks to learn to gear up for hackathons and crack them with ease

 ## Contributing